google/error-prone/docs/bugpattern/ThrowsUncheckedException.md

-Effective Java Item 70 says:
+Effective Java 3rd Edition Item 82 says:

 > Use the Javadoc `@throws` tag to document each unchecked exception that a
 > method can throw, but do not use the throws keyword to include unchecked